 Should I move when I retire is a question often asked by retirees and those planning retirement.
 Equally important, I think, is the question, “How independent am I?”
 The question is very important because a strong sense of independence is essential for success for any retired person or couple who desires to retire and move.
 (Learn more!)

-re you confused as to how Social Security will contact you about retirement benefits?
-If case you are, you’re not alone.
+Are you confused as to how Social Security will contact you about retirement benefits?
+If that’s the case, you’re not alone.
 With that said, let me note that there are various methods the Social Security Administration uses for communication.
 It’s not complicated.
 Although we all need to be conscientious because of scams and unscrupulous individuals (Learn more!)

 Perks: Retirement Has its Privileges in a Pandemic